Nadeau-Innovations/site/content/post/tesla-bot/index.md

 ---

 Tesla's AI Day was a big event in the robotics and AI community.
-But the intended audience was not roboticists or AI experts, with the exception of recruitment.
+But, with the exception of recruitment, the intended audience was not roboticists or AI experts.
 The real audience was the general population and the hype community.

 While big tech reveals have their partisan commentators that will argue back and forth about the merits of the technology, it was timely that Tesla AI Day coincided with the [text message dump from the Twitter v.
 Elon debacle](https://time.com/6218578/elon-musk-texts-twitter/), because if we ask the question, ***what did you get done this week?***, well, in the case of Tesla, quite a bit.